 Henrikki Harsu is counsel in the New York Capital Markets practice, with a particular focus on working with financial institutions on their US funding platforms and advising on cross-border securities transactions involving Nordic and emerging markets issuers.

-Henrikki has represented issuers and underwriters in international securities offerings outside the United States under Regulation S and US offerings under Rule 144A and other private placement exemptions.
-He has also assisted foreign issuers in the preparation of their annual reports and filings in the United States.
-In addition, Henrikki has worked on business acquisitions and divestitures in the Nordic region, including public tender offers and mergers.
+Henrikki represents issuers and underwriters in US capital markets transactions, including offerings under Rule 144A and other exemptions from registration, and in international securities offerings outside the United States.
+He has also assisted issuers with their American Depositary Receipt (ADR) programs and in the preparation of annual reports and filings in the United States.
+In addition, Henrikki has worked on corporate transactions, including public tender offers, in the Nordic region.

 Whole Business Securitization – U.S. and English Perspectives, Customer and the Globalization of Financial Markets, pp. 183–201, 2007